ElenaShevchenk0/Statistical-Consulting/README.md

 2. Crime rate for 42 cities in US.
 Multiple regression with overall crime rate as a response variable.
 Stepwise selection using AIC criterion.

+3. Flu shots
+Logistic regression with binary response.
+Model selection.
+Prediction using threshold based on ROC.